bitwarden/server/TRADEMARK_GUIDELINES.md

 - Bitwarden's platform safely stores and protects passwords.

-### Do Not Use Marks to Suggest Endorsement by Bitwarden.
+### Do Not Use Marks to Suggest Endorsement by Bitwarden

 **Correct**